 Indiana University Health Arnett Hospital Cancer Center gives north central Indiana residents a leading choice in comprehensive cancer care and treatment.
 IU Health Arnett Hospital Cancer Center provides new technologies, clinical expertise, clinical research options and a multidisciplinary approach to care.
+We also offer you patient-centered cancer care.
+That means you are able to address your individual goals, values and condition.
+Your care team will acknowledge those goals and preferences in creating a personalized treatment plan for you.

 At IU Health Arnett Hospital Cancer Center, our board certified physicians treat a wide spectrum of cancers.
 We strive to bring the newest and most innovative treatments to the region.
 Because your needs will change throughout cancer treatment, we provide convenient, expert services and resources to meet them.